dapplets/dapplet-docs/docs/ex05-wallet.md

 },
 ```

-### 5. Send the necessary data to NEAR wallet and listen to the response
+### 5. Send the necessary data to a NEAR wallet and listen to the response

-Start this step also by checking `wallet.authMethod` and switching the button's state to `PENDING`.
+Start this step by checking `wallet.authMethod` and switching the button's state to `PENDING`.

 ```typescript
 exec: async (_, me) => {